Knowledge, Skills, and Abilities

 - The history of the interpretive profession

-- The basic principles of interpretation
+- The principles of interpretation

 - Current literature in the interpretive field

-- Staff evaluation and coaching
+- Evaluating and coaching interpreters

 In order to apply for professional certification, you must demonstrate your eligibility either through work experience, academic study, or a combination of both.